Cultural Heritage Assessment and Monitoring

 What should I bring or supply?

-Course participants are required to provide their own personal field clothing (e.g., warm layers, sturdy boots, gloves, rain gear, etc.).
+Course participants are required to provide their own lunch, a field notebook, and appropriate field clothing for the weather (warm layers, sturdy boots, gloves, rain gear).

 Course Format